json-iterator/json-iterator.github.io/api.md

 ## readObject

-The loop to pass object looks like
+The loop to parse object looks like

 ```
 for (String field = iter.readObject(); field != null; field = iter.readObject()) {